dhurum/sjparser/Readme.md

   * `double`

   Constructor receives a finish callback, that will be called after value is parsed: `std::function<bool(const T &value)>`, where `value` is parsed value.
+  Returning false from callback will cause parser to stop parsing.
   If you don't want to provide finish callback, you can call constructor without arguments.

   `SJParser::Value` has methods: